 Hemostasis & Thrombosis

 Subspecialty clinics are held by Drs James and Lillicrap.
-A regional Anticoagulation Management Service has been operational since 2005.
-It is staffed by Rhonda Aitken RN, and is under the directorship of Dr. Lee.
+A regional Anticoagulation Management Service has been operational since 2005, under the directorship of Dr. Lee.

 (Lee, Lui, James, Satkunam)